 Make note of key orientation dates and remember to check dal.ca/dates for the first day of classes.

 Order your books

 Order your books and dorm essentials online from the Dalhousie Bookstore.
 It also offers a wide selection of Dal-branded clothing, gifts, and accessories, and is an Apple affiliate partner.
 Click on the Shop Apple link on the website to enjoy educational pricing.

 Get your DalCard and UPass

-If you’re a full-time student in Halifax, a Metro Transit UPass is included in your tuition.
+If you’re a full-time student in Halifax, a Metro Transit UPass is included in your student fees.
 The UPass is a sticker placed on your DalCard and will act as your bus pass until the end of the year (April 30).
-For more information about the UPass, visit dal.ca/upass.
+For more information about the UPass for Fall 2020, visit dal.ca/upass.